 “While enrolments at other Universities are flat-lining or even going backwards, the University of New England is investing in new opportunities and delivery modes for education.

-“Growing student numbers means UNE is able to approach the future with greater confidence, investing in new expertise and new courses to meet the changing needs of the workforce and investing in our strategic research specialties to develop research that matters to our changing society.
+“Growing student numbers means UNE is able to approach the future with greater confidence, investing in new expertise and new courses to meet the changing needs of the workforce and investing in our strategic research specialities to develop research that matters to our changing society.

 “Clearly, the word is spreading, this year UNE gained an extra star for student demand in the Good Universities guide – Not only are we the five-star University for graduate satisfaction and outcomes, we are fast becoming the preferred university for anyone looking for a tertiary education with a difference.”